 WATER RESOURCES AND AGRICULTURE IN WESTERN INDIA

-Impact assessment of climate change on the water resources and agriculture in Banas basin in Western India
+Impact assessment of climate change on water resources and agriculture to guide optimal reservoir operation and best crop management practices

 CASE STUDY DESCRIPTION